UN says Yemen's warring parties agree to 2-month truce

-The agreement comes after a significant escalation in recent weeks that saw several attacks by Yemen’s Houthi rebels attacks across the country’s borders to the United Arab Emirates and Saudi Arabia.
+The agreement comes after a significant escalation in recent weeks that saw Yemen’s Iran-backed Houthi rebels claim several attacks across the country’s borders, targeting the United Arab Emirates and Saudi Arabia.

+U.N.
+Secretary-General Antonio Guterres said he hoped the truce would pave the way toward peace, but added, “we know that these agreements are always fragile.”

 The truce is to start on Saturday, the first day of Ramadan, and will also allow for shipments of fuel to arrive in the Yemen’s key port city of Hodeida and for passenger flights to resume from the airport in the capital, Sanaa.